Klonan/Total_Automization/readme.md

 This is important, so that small weak units are not continually spawned, and lag up the game.

-The buildings used to craft and research the units should all be kinda unique, So the Fuel cell guys have a special looking lab, special looking assembler for the tiers, etc.
+The buildings used to craft and research the units should all be kinda unique, So the Iron guys have a special looking assembler for their units.
+Maybe later we will add more buildings with more units, for now keep it simple, 1 building/category to craft all the iron guys.
+Research will all use the lab I guess...

 Other general things, gears, circuits,plates etc. use normal machines.